 Study summary

 X-linked myotubular myopathy (XLMTM) is a rare and serious condition present at birth where the muscles do not work properly.
-There are currently no therapies for XLMTM.
+There are currently no approved therapies for XLMTM.

 Additional Study Details